Baremetrics/calendar/README.md

 new Calendar({
   ...
   format = {
-    'input': 'MMMM D, YYYY', // Format for the input fields 'preset': 'll', // Format for the preset dates 'jump_month': 'MMMM', // Format for the month switcher 'jump_year': 'YYYY' // Format for the year switcher }
+    input: 'MMMM D, YYYY', // Format for the input fields
+    preset: 'll', // Format for the preset dates
+    jump_month: 'MMMM', // Format for the month switcher
+    jump_year: 'YYYY' // Format for the year switcher }
   ...
   }